nrwl/nx/docs/angular/api-angular/builders/ng-packagr-lite.md

-# package
+# ng-packagr-lite

-Build and package an Angular library for publishing
+Build an Angular library for incremental building

 Builder properties can be configured in angular.json when defining the builder, or when invoking it.

 ## Properties

-### buildableProjectDepsInPackageJsonType

-Default: `peerDependencies`

-Type: `string`

-Possible values: `dependencies`, `peerDependencies`

-When updateBuildableProjectDepsInPackageJson is true, this adds dependencies to either `peerDependencies` or `dependencies`

 ### project